growthbook/growthbook-python/README.md

 ## Inline Experiments

 Instead of declaring all features up-front and referencing them by ids in your code, you can also just run an experiment directly.
-This is done with the `gb->run` method:
+This is done with the `run` method:

 ```python
 from growthbook import Experiment